Tigers of the Sea: Cormac Mac Art and Wulfhere the Skull-Splitter

 Originally, Cormac Mac Art (nicknamed an Cluiun - "The Wolf") was a member of the Irish Reivers - bold pirates who range far among the ruins of the Roman Empire, reaching Spain and on occasion even Egypt, though their ships are less sound than those of the Scandinavian Vikings.
 Usually, Reivers and Vikings are on bad terms with each other - being competitors for the same loot.

 However, at one point, Cormac Mac Art (for unspecified reasons) became an outlaw and had to leave Ireland in a hurry.
 Soon, he found refuge and a new home among the Danish Vikings led by Wulfhere the Skull-Splitter.
 He became Wulfhere's right hand man, the two of them complementing each other and working harmoniously together.

 The giant Wulfhere is a bellicose and formidable fighter, quite deserving of his nickname.
 He is impetuous, easily roused, and on bad terms with most of the other Viking leaders - though not overtly cruel and capable at times of surprising compassion.
 Cormac Mac Art, though a formidable swordsman in his own right when in need, is a more subtle man: well-informed on the affairs of the numerous kingdoms, tribes, and factions inhabiting the turbulent British Islands and beyond.
 He's also a fluent speaker of many languages, a competent spy able to infiltrate enemy strongholds, and the originator of complicated or intricate plots.
 Cormac has many enemies, Irish as well as Scandinavian, who would dearly love to put an end to his career - but he manages to elude them, again and again.

 Wulfhere appreciates Cormac's advice and mostly follows it, while Cormac accepts Wulfhere's leadership of the band and has no intention of challenging it.
 Together, they go through many dangerous adventures and emerge from various near-fatal traps.

 Like most Irish people of his time, Cormac is a Pagan, a staunch believer of the Druidic religion, and his opinion towards Christianity is far from positive - though in "The Temple of Abomination" he (like his Danish fellows) comes to respect the courage and dedication of a Christian priest whom they save from the monstrous snake-man.

 Andrew Offutt novels

-Andrew Offutt continued Cormac Mac Art's adventures beyond where Howard left off, writing no less than six such novels (some of them in collaboration with Keith Taylor).
+Andrew Offutt continued Cormac Mac Art's adventures beyond where Howard left off, writing six such novels, including two in collaboration with Keith Taylor).